Jest-Test-Team/Ielts/03_Writing/Task_1/2_practice_log/2025-08-14-Line Graph.md

+# IELTS Writing Task 1: Elderly Free Time Activities Analysis 📊

+## 📊 Task Description

+**Time Limit:** 20 minutes
+**Word Count:** At least 150 words

+### Question
-The graph below shows how elderly people in the United States spent their free time between 1980 and 2010.
+**Line Graph:** The graph below shows how elderly people in the United States spent their free time between 1980 and 2010.

-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+**Summarise the information by selecting and reporting the main features, and make comparisons where relevant.**

-___

-answer

-___
+---

+## 📈 Chart Data

+**Elderly Free Time Activities in the USA (1980-2010)**

+*Data shows percentage changes for 5 different activities over 30 years*

+---

+## ✍️ My Answer

 The line graph demonstrates 5 different ways for elders in the USA to spend their free time from 1980 to 2010.

-Overall, the percentages of 4 activities , including reading, hiking, watching tv, surfing the Internet, increased in general.
+Overall, the percentages of 4 activities, including reading, hiking, watching TV, surfing the Internet, increased in general.

 While the percentages of going to a theatre decreased slightly.

 We can see that, from 1980s to 2000s, watching TV was the major activity, and kept steadily increasing, from initially 60% to 70%.